vladimiryaroslav/Vladimir/README.md

 ```

 ### Discord Integration
-Update the Discord user ID in the JavaScript:
+Update the Discord user ID in the JavaScript (must be in the Lanyard Discord Server);
 ```javascript
 const LANYARD_API = "https://api.lanyard.rest/v1/users/YOUR_DISCORD_ID";
 ```